-Did you know winter tourism originated in Switzerland exactly 150 years ago?
+Winter tourism originated in Switzerland exactly 150 years ago.
 Back then, a Swiss hotelier named Badrutt made a bet with his summer guests.
 He promised them a dry climate, brilliant snow and sunny days if they returned in winter.

 Table of Contents

 As soon as I landed in Zurich, I hoped on a train and hightailed it to the middle of the Swiss Alps.
 (You definitely don’t want to travel without a Swiss Travel Pass!)
-We began our journey in Engelberg, a sweet mountain town in central Switzerland.
+We began our journey in Engelberg, a sweet mountain town the central Alps.
+There are so many things to do in Engelberg, Switzerland, it’s a natural starting point.

 Engel means angel in German and you’ll spot several angel monuments and knick knacks around town.
 (I didn’t make the connection at first and thought the citizens were slackers who hadn’t put away their holiday decorations yet.)

-Here’s a shot of Lucerne before the Carnival madness.
-This is a city of bridges and it is laced with lovely medieval squares and a historic city center.
-(There are also a lot of confectionary shops, which is why I came home with 6 pounds of chocolate bars.)
-Even if you’re in Switzerland for a short time, you’ll want to do a day trip to Lucerne.
+Lucerne is a city of bridges and it is laced with lovely medieval squares and a historic city center.
+For an added bonus, there are also a lot of confectionary shops, which is why I came home with 6 pounds of chocolate bars.

 Ever since I watched the mini-series Lace in the 80s, I’d fantasized about mingling with the jet set in the alps, and this was the event to do that at.